 The Reonomy Platform gives mortgage brokers and originators the highest level of access to mortgage data, property owner details, and owner contact information.

-Leads can be searched and identified by a number of different property debt characteristics, as well as by property location, asset class, building and lot size, and transaction history.
+Refinance leads can be identified by analyzing sales history, loan history, surrounding and comparable properties, CMBS data, as well as by property location, asset class, and building and lot sizes.

 Find Leads by Mortgage Origination and Maturity Dates: When it comes to commercial mortgage leads, timing is everything.